 Conclusion.
 J&E: By further court order or as may otherwise be set by the court.

 Remise: On successful realisation of the heritage or if not done within 12 months then process automatically converts to a voluntary cession, a voluntary foreclosure of the debtor's estate for the benefit of creditors without the prospect of any surplus being paid to the debtor.

 Objective.
 A declaration of désastre (strictly, a declaration that a person's property is en désastre) under the Désastre Law is granted by the Court and is a formal declaration of bankruptcy.
-A désastre can be granted against both individuals, incorporated and unincorporated partnerships and companies.
+A désastre can be granted against individuals, companies, and incorporated and unincorporated partnerships.
 The purpose of the declaration is to collect and realise the debtor's assets for the benefit of its creditors as appropriate, including settling claims.

 Initiation.
 If the debtor has realisable assets, the debtor, or a creditor with a liquidated claim of more than GB£3,000, can apply to the Court.